sbari777/AWS-Cloud-Resume-Challenge-2023/Backend/README.md

 - Terraform Configuration for backend portion of AWS Cloud Resume Challenge.
 - Automates the creation of DynamoDB, Lambda, and API Gateway and related permissions.
 - Uses a remote S3 Backend with DynamoDB for state locking
-- Code for lambda function that retrieves and update dynamoDB table items also included.
-- unit test for lambda function using moto included
+- dynamoDB modification lambda function and unit test included